-Home / Recipes / Chinese Soy Braised Beef
+Home / Recipes / Chinese Braised Beef

-Chinese Soy Braised Beef
+Chinese Braised Beef

-This soy braised beef is a typical Chinese homemade dish, so easy and delicious.
+This Chinese braised beef is a typical Chinese homemade dish, so easy and delicious.
 It is one of my mum’s signature dishes that never fails to please family and friends.
 I can’t wait to share it with you!

 Chinese soy braised beef shank